TigerDirect: InfoWorld report

 InfoWorld's Robert X. Cringely reported in 2006 that "Tiger's sister company OnRebate.com, which handles payouts for the discount dealer, appears to specialize in the 'insufficient documentation' gambit," Consumer-reported difficulties obtaining the rebates led to an investigation by the Florida Attorney General and a failure to maintain a satisfactory BBB rating.
 According to a former controller at TigerDirect, improperly unpaid rebates were intentional: "...the concept was that if the customer complains, you send them out the check to make them happy.
 But if they don't complain, they totally forget about it.
 That is the concept of these rebates.
 People forget that they sent them out."

 Dell lawsuit

-On April 17, 2009, Dell, Inc. filed a lawsuit against TigerDirect.
+On April 17, 2009, Dell filed a lawsuit against TigerDirect.
 Dell alleged that TigerDirect, a former authorized reseller of Dell products, sold discontinued and outdated Dell products as new and under a Dell warranty.
 Dell also alleged that the products were from a third-party and advertised with an unauthorized, modified version of the Dell logo.
 Dell became aware of this when TigerDirect customers contacted Dell to demand price matches.